HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 landscaping installed by the PCDC.

-events occurring in downtown, i.e. Sidewalk Sale„ Trick or Treat Trail, and other downtown
+events occurring in -the downtown, i.e. Sidewalk Sale„ Trick or Treat Trail, and other downtown

 events such as those listed under "administration."
 PDA develops joint marketing agreements